Rodney Hall (South Dakota politician)

-Rodney M. Hall (born July 25, 1928) is an American former politician in the state of South Dakota.
+Rodney Maple Hall (born July 25, 1928) is an American former politician in the state of South Dakota.
 He was a member of the South Dakota Senate from 1971 to 1976.
 He attended Dakota Wesleyan University and the University of South Dakota where he earned a master's degree in education.
 He is a veteran of the Korean War and later worked as an educator in Iowa, California, Minnesota, along with South Dakota, as a teacher, supervisor, and principal.